Auddity/Stat-Tracker-App/README.md

 Refactor to make it easier to read and manage.

 ## Next Steps
-- Finish an edit function.
-Click on button, modal pops up with all the players in the catagory.
-Select and edit desired value.
+- Add edit individual player function.

+- Fix header alignment on catagory sections

 - Change DOM population from a page reload.

 - Determine Color Scheme / Find Photo backgrounds

-- Add edit individual player functions

 ## Future Function & Design Goals
 Currently I'm working only in football statistics.
 Future features will include more sports: Basketball, Baseball, Golf.